alex-petrenko/faster-fifo/README.md

 # faster-fifo

 Faster alternative to Python's standard multiprocessing.Queue (IPC FIFO queue).
-Up to 30x faster in some configurations. (**requires Python 3.6 or newer and runs on MacOS or Linux**)
+Up to 30x faster in some configurations.

 Implemented in C++ using POSIX mutexes with PTHREAD_PROCESS_SHARED attribute.
 Based on a circular buffer, low footprint, brokerless.
 Completely mimics the interface of the standard multiprocessing.Queue, so can be used as a drop-in replacement.

 Adds `get_many()` method to receive multiple messages at once on a consumer for the price of a single lock.

+## Requirements

+- Linux or MacOS
+- Python 3.6 or newer
+- GCC 4.9.0 or newer

 ## Installation

 ```pip install faster-fifo```